ArtavanTechnologies/GoharMind/README.md

 This repository represents the official GoharMind product workspace.

-Technical documentation, architecture artifacts, implementation components, release information, development evidence, and product updates will be added progressively as the product evolves.
+Technical documentation, architecture artifacts, implementation components, development evidence, and product updates will be added progressively as the platform evolves.

 Some components may remain private due to intellectual-property, industrial-security, customer-confidentiality, or deployment requirements.